pennlabs/labs-api-server/README.md

 ## Registrar

 ### Search
-Search for courses by dept, course no., and section
+Search for courses by Department, Course Number, and Section

 <table>
     <tbody>